-All proposed projects must be on Indian lands and must be "owned or controlled" by an eligible entity and the power and/or heat must be generated and used on Indian land; however, the buildings where the energy or heat is to be used do not necessarily need to be "owned or controlled" by the eligible entity.
+All proposed projects must be on Indian lands, must be "owned or controlled" by the eligible entity, and must benefit the eligible entity (Indian Tribe or Tribal Energy Resource Development Organization) and tribal community; however, the buildings where the energy or heat is to be used do not necessarily need to be "owned or controlled" by the eligible entity.
+See Appendix A for definitions.